-The Monthly Maximum Charge (MMC) is a monthly cap on Unarranged Overdraft interest and Refusing A Payment Due To Lack Of Funds Fees.
-The MMC is the most you'd pay each month in such interest and fees combined.
+The Monthly Maximum Charge (MMC) is a monthly cap on Unarranged Overdraft charges.
+The MMC is the most you'd pay each month in interest and fees combined.

 1. Each current account will set a monthly maximum charge for:

-(a) going overdrawn when you don't have an Arranged Overdraft; or
+(a) going overdrawn when you do not have an Arranged Overdraft; or

-(b) going over/past your Arranged Overdraft limit (if you have one).
+(b) going over your Arranged Overdraft limit (if you have one).

 2. This cap covers any:

-(a) interest for going over/past your Arranged Overdraft limit; and
+(a) interest for going over your Arranged Overdraft limit; and

 (b) fees for each time we Refuse A Payment Due To Lack Of Funds.